UC Medical Center Residency Programs

 Research

-PGY2 residents will participate in a longitudinal research project that originates from either resident interest or preceptor research submissions.
+The PGY2 resident will participate in a longitudinal research project that originates from either resident interest or preceptor research submissions.
 A research timeline is established to ensure the resident stays on schedule for completion of the residency.

 Research Timeline